DeAnthonyGray1/GRC-Risk-Assessment-NIST-800-53r5-/README.md

 ---

 ## 💡 Scenario Context
-This project simulates a **mid-sized enterprise operating in a cloud-based Azure environment**, assessing risks related to identity and access management practices.
+This project simulates a **mid-sized financial organization in a cloud-based Azure environment**, assessing risks related to identity and access management practices.

 ---